ARTICLE I - Name, Purpose and History

 ARTICLE V - MEETINGS

-Special meetings may be called by the President, upon request of Council members, or at the request of the Vice Chancellor for Financial Affairs.
+Special meetings may be called with forty-eight (48) hour notice by the President, by majority of the Executive Committee, a majority of the Council’s members, or at the request of the Vice Chancellor for Business & Financial Affairs.

-All employees of the University are welcome to attend regular or special Council meetings and are encouraged to do so.
+Every Council meeting is open to all employees of the University.
 Council meetings shall proceed from an agenda, and non-Council members wishing to address items on the agenda must inform the President in advance of the meeting.
 Only members of the Council may have voting privileges.

-A minimum of thirteen of the total membership of the Council, or a majority of the total membership if there are vacant positions on the Council, shall constitute a quorum for the transaction of business at any meeting of the Council.
+A minimum of fifty (50) percent plus one of the total voting body of the Council shall constitute a quorum for the transaction of business at any meeting of the Council.